DITAS-Project/SDK-Blueprint/README.md

                         overwritten.
     repo-init           Create a new GitHub repository with the default structure.
+    std-metrics         Create a json file for each API method with the default data metrics.
+The path is specified by the attribute "data-management" of the VDC configuration
+                        file.

 optional arguments:
   -h, --help            show this help message and exit